mediacloner/pause/README.md

 # API

-This proyect is connected to a specific API.
+This project is connected to a specific API.

 [API Pause](https://github.com/mediacloner/pause-api)